 |Ask questions that match the rating scale||Ask anything that might be culturally biased|

 |Measure related competencies only||Loosely or fail to measure an important competency|

 Step 7.
-Personalize the 360 development program to your organization
+Personalise the 360 development program to your organisation

-One of the biggest advantages of using our 360 Development solution is that you can design a program by and for your organization.
+One of the biggest advantages of using our 360 Development solution is that you can design a program by and for your organisation.
 You can use your own competency model, an external consulting model, or a hybrid of the two.
-The 360 Development solution affords the flexibility to ask exactly what is required for the organization.
+The 360 Development solution affords the flexibility to ask exactly what is required for the organisation.

-With our technology and services, you can customize your survey as well as your internal communications, such as invites, reminders, and more.
-Your 360 feedback program should also consider if different competencies and items need to be asked at different organizational levels and roles.
+With our technology and services, you can customise your survey as well as your internal communications, such as invites, reminders, and more.
+Your 360 feedback program should also consider if different competencies and items need to be asked at different organisational levels and roles.

 To offer a more seamless experience to your employees, we also recommend that your feedback programs be directly linked to your talent management processes so that the employees can act on the feedback and development ideas provided by the assessment.

 Ultimately, 360 programs should be treated like two-way communication where the organisation is highlighting the competencies that are critically important to the culture and employees can see how they are doing against the criteria.